bronikowski/simplate/README.md

 </div>
 ```
 Remember one thing only - sum of all elements widths and offsets cannot overdraw 100%!

+**Only DIVs?**

-The last but not the least - you are not limited to DIVs only!
+Of course no!
+You are not limited to DIVs only!
 Every element can be a box, just give it a class ".box":
 ```
 <a href="#" class="box span1-5">This a link, which is also a box, which has 20% of its parent's width</a>
 ```